Hundreds of casino employees demand health insurance amid COVID-19

 Front-line casino employees have been out of work for about three months.
 These employees include housekeepers, bartenders, cocktail servers, cooks, bellmen, doormen and other service workers in the casinos.

+"We feel like nobody feels our need, nobody cares about us," said Mario Guzman, a food server at Borgata.

-According to the union that represents these workers, Unite Here Local 54, 10,000 union casino workers were laid off as a result of COVID-19.
+According to the union that represents these workers, Unite Here Local 54, 10,000 union casino workers were laid off as a result of COVID-19 with minimal closure pay.

 Their union health fund extended its health insurance through the end of June.
-As July approaches, these union workers don't know if they will continue to have health insurance through the summer.
+As July approaches, these union workers don't know if they will continue to have health insurance from July through December.

+"There's urgency to this matter, and that's why we are standing up now, and making our voices heard, because July will be too late," said DeCaprio.

 Some casinos are aiming to re-open around July 4, however, Unite Here said more than 26,000 workers will remain unemployed because there won't be as many customers.